 Distance management is such an important skill that it has been allocated its own study.
 Revise angles, footwork, grips, wedges, braces and ground positions in order to learn how maintain a safe distance.

-Submissions and defences
+Advanced submissions and defences

 Demonstrate examples of the following submissions from each ground position, and make sure you know how to defend them too!